Disengaging with China not credible, says James Cleverly

 The committee also argues that all relevant ministers should be briefed on the higher classification version of the strategy.

-The committee's Conservative chairwoman, Alicia Kearns, said: "The confidential, elusive China strategy is buried deep in Whitehall, kept hidden even from senior ministers across government," she said.
+The committee's Conservative chairwoman, Alicia Kearns, said: "The confidential, elusive China strategy is buried deep in Whitehall, kept hidden even from senior ministers across government.

 "How can those implementing policy - and making laws - do so without an understanding of the overall strategy?"